Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Introduction

-Notably, privacy risk is exposed by such information exchanges, as the information exchanges may inadvertently lead to the disclosure of private information.
-Addressing these privacy challenges is therefore critical for ensuring the security and applicability of aggregative games in practice computation \cite{ye2023distributed}.
-With the privacy concerns, differential privacy (DP) \cite{dwork2006differential,dwork2010differential,dwork2014algorithmic} has been applied to algorithm design as privacy guarantees, due to its explicit mathematical framework and easy applicability.
-Recent studies have integrated DP into game model \cite{ye2021differentially,wang2022differentially,wang2024differentially,wang2024ensuring,guo2025differentially}.
-Specifically, NE computation for aggregative games has been developed to maintain bounded privacy leakage while achieving high convergence accuracy in the presence of both Laplace noise \cite{ye2021differentially} and Gaussian noise \cite{wang2022differentially}.
-Besides, with the bounded DP guarantee, exact convergence in NE computation has been further achieved through a novel aggregate estimation process \cite{wang2024differentially}.
-The line of research has also been extended involving directed communication graphs \cite{wang2024ensuring,guo2025differentially}.
+Notably, privacy risk is exposed by information exchanges, which may inadvertently lead to the disclosure of private information.
+The privacy risk has been effectively explored in many practical situations, such as system identification and social welfare problems with novel privacy-preserving mechanisms \cite{tan2023Cooperative,yan2025social}.
+Addressing these privacy challenges is therefore critical for ensuring the security and applicability of {aggregative games in practical computation \cite{ye2023distributed}. }{Differential privacy (DP) \cite{dwork2006differential,dwork2010differential,dwork2014algorithmic} has been applied to algorithm design as a privacy guarantee, due to its explicit mathematical framework and easy applicability.
+Recent studies have integrated DP into game models \cite{ye2021differentially,wang2022differentially,wang2024differentially,wang2024ensuring,guo2025differentially}.
+Recently, NE computation for aggregative games has been widely developed to maintain bounded privacy leakage while achieving high convergence accuracy in the presence of both Laplace noise \cite{ye2021differentially} and Gaussian noise \cite{wang2022differentially}.} Besides, with the bounded DP guarantee, exact convergence in NE computation has been further achieved through a novel aggregate estimation process \cite{wang2024differentially}.
+The line of research has also been extended to involve directed communication graphs \cite{wang2024ensuring,guo2025differentially}.